 By Dr. Tamara Zach MD — May 20, 2026

-As a parent, few things are more unsettling than watching your child experience a seizure, struggle with debilitating headaches, or fall behind developmentally without a clear explanation.
-When symptoms like these arise, your child's pediatrician may recommend a referral to a specialist — specifically, a child neurologist.
-But what does that mean, and what can you expect from that process?
+Watching your child have a seizure, suffer through headaches, or fall behind developmentally without a clear reason is frightening.
+When symptoms like these show up, your pediatrician may send you to a child neurologist.
+Here's what that means and what happens next.

-A pediatric neurologist is a physician who has completed medical school, a general pediatrics or internal medicine residency, and then pursued additional fellowship training — typically three or more years — specifically in neurological conditions affecting infants, children, and adolescents.
-Their expertise covers the brain, spinal cord, peripheral nerves, and muscles as these systems develop throughout childhood.
+A pediatric neurologist finishes medical school, a residency in general pediatrics or internal medicine, and then three or more years of fellowship training focused on neurological conditions in infants, children, and adolescents.
+They treat the brain, spinal cord, peripheral nerves, and muscles as these systems develop through childhood.

-Unlike a general neurologist who treats adults, a children's neurologist understands how a child's developing nervous system differs from an adult's — and why those differences matter when diagnosing and treating conditions.
-A seizure that looks identical in a five-year-old and a fifty-year-old may have entirely different causes, implications, and treatment pathways.
+A children's neurologist knows how a child's developing nervous system differs from an adult's, and why that matters for diagnosis and treatment.
+A seizure that looks identical in a five-year-old and a fifty-year-old can have completely different causes, implications, and treatments.

-Dr. Tamara Zach MD completed her training with a specialization in pediatric neurology and now sees patients at Rose Medical Pavilion, serving families throughout Phoenix, Scottsdale, Tempe, Chandler, and the greater Maricopa County area.
+Dr. Tamara Zach MD trained specifically in pediatric neurology and now sees patients at Rose Medical Pavilion, serving families throughout Phoenix, Scottsdale, Tempe, Chandler, and the greater Maricopa County area.

-Referrals to a child neurologist in Phoenix come from pediatricians, school nurses, emergency departments, and concerned parents themselves.
-Some of the most frequent reasons families seek a consultation include:
+Referrals to a child neurologist in Phoenix come from pediatricians, school nurses, emergency departments, and parents themselves.
+The most frequent reasons families come in:

-• Seizures or epilepsy: Whether your child has experienced a single unexplained episode or has a known seizure disorder, ongoing neurological evaluation is essential.
-Learn more about pediatric seizures and how they are evaluated and managed.
+- Seizures or epilepsy.
+Whether your child had a single unexplained episode or has a diagnosed seizure disorder, they need ongoing neurological evaluation.
+Learn more about pediatric seizures and how they're evaluated and managed.

-• Severe or recurring headaches: Migraines are more common in children than many parents realize.
-A specialist can help distinguish migraine from other headache disorders and create a safe, effective management plan.
+- Severe or recurring headaches.
+Migraines are more common in children than most parents realize.
+A specialist can tell migraine apart from other headache disorders and build a safe management plan.
 Read more about pediatric headaches and when they require specialist care.

-• Tics, Tourette syndrome, and movement disorders: Repetitive involuntary movements or vocalizations can be distressing for children and families.
-Early evaluation helps clarify diagnosis and guides appropriate support.
+- Tics, Tourette syndrome, and movement disorders.
+Repetitive involuntary movements or vocalizations upset children and families.
+Early evaluation clarifies the diagnosis and guides support.

-• Concussion and head injuries: Sports are a significant part of life for Arizona kids, and head injuries require careful management to prevent lasting effects.
+- Concussion and head injuries.
+Arizona kids play a lot of sports, and head injuries need careful management to prevent lasting effects.

-• Attention and behavioral concerns with a neurological component: Some attention or behavioral challenges have neurological underpinnings that benefit from specialist assessment.
+- Attention and behavioral concerns with a neurological component.
+Some attention or behavioral challenges have neurological roots that a specialist can assess.

-Many parents come to their first neurology visit feeling anxious, unsure of what will happen or what questions to bring.
-At Rose Medical Pavilion, the goal is to make families feel informed and supported from the start.
+Plenty of parents arrive at their first neurology visit anxious, unsure what will happen or what to ask.
+At Rose Medical Pavilion, the aim is to leave families informed and supported from the start.

 The Neurological History and Examination

-Dr. Zach will take a detailed history — asking about pregnancy, birth, developmental milestones, family history of neurological conditions, and the specific symptoms that prompted the visit.
-A careful physical and neurological examination follows, assessing reflexes, coordination, strength, cognition, and other functions appropriate for your child's age.
+Dr. Zach takes a detailed history, asking about pregnancy, birth, developmental milestones, family history of neurological conditions, and the specific symptoms that brought you in.
+A physical and neurological exam follows, checking reflexes, coordination, strength, cognition, and other functions appropriate for your child's age.

 Diagnostic Testing When Needed

-Depending on your child's presentation, additional testing may be recommended.
-This could include an electroencephalogram (EEG) to evaluate brain wave activity — particularly important for children with possible seizure disorders.
-You can learn more about pediatric EEG testing and what the process involves for younger patients.
-Brain imaging such as an MRI, laboratory bloodwork, or referrals to other specialists may also be part of the evaluation.
+Depending on what's going on, your child may need more testing.
+That can include an electroencephalogram (EEG) to measure brain wave activity, which matters most for children with possible seizure disorders.
+You can learn more about pediatric EEG testing and what it involves for younger patients.
+Brain imaging such as an MRI, bloodwork, or referrals to other specialists may also be part of the workup.

 Arizona Early Intervention Program (AzEIP)

-For children under age three with developmental concerns, Arizona's Early Intervention Program — known as AzEIP — provides evaluation and services at no cost to families.
-A pediatric neurology evaluation can work in parallel with AzEIP services to ensure your child is receiving comprehensive support during the critical early years of brain development.
+For children under three with developmental concerns, Arizona's Early Intervention Program (AzEIP) provides evaluation and services at no cost to families.
+A pediatric neurology evaluation can run alongside AzEIP services so your child gets support during the early years of brain development.

 AHCCCS and Insurance Coverage

 Arizona's Medicaid program, AHCCCS (Arizona Health Care Cost Containment System), covers pediatric neurology services for eligible families.
-Dr. Zach and the team at Rose Medical Pavilion are familiar with the insurance landscape in Arizona and can help guide you through the referral and authorization process.
+Dr. Zach and the team at Rose Medical Pavilion know how Arizona insurance works and can help you through the referral and authorization process.

 Heat-Related Neurological Considerations

-Phoenix's extreme summer heat is a factor that families managing certain neurological conditions should keep in mind.
-Children with epilepsy, for example, may have lower seizure thresholds when dehydrated or overheated.
-During Arizona summers, staying well-hydrated and limiting intense outdoor activity during peak heat hours (typically 10 a.m. to 4 p.m.) is especially important for children with neurological vulnerabilities.
+Phoenix's summer heat matters for families managing certain neurological conditions.
+Children with epilepsy, for example, may have lower seizure thresholds when they're dehydrated or overheated.
+During Arizona summers, keep your child hydrated and limit hard outdoor activity during peak heat hours (usually 10 a.m. to 4 p.m.).

-Neurological symptoms in children can feel frightening and isolating — but you don't have to navigate them alone.
-Early evaluation often leads to faster answers, more effective treatment, and better long-term outcomes for your child.
-Whether you've already received a referral or you're simply concerned about something you've noticed, reaching out to a specialist is a reasonable and proactive step.
+Neurological symptoms in children feel frightening and isolating, and you don't have to handle them alone.
+Early evaluation often means faster answers, better treatment, and stronger long-term outcomes.
+Whether you already have a referral or you're just worried about something you've noticed, calling a specialist is a reasonable step.

 To learn more about Dr. Zach's background and approach to patient care, visit the about Dr. Tamara Zach MD page.

-If you're ready to take the next step, we invite you to schedule a consultation at Rose Medical Pavilion in Phoenix.
-Our team is here to support your family with compassionate, evidence-based pediatric neurology care.
+When you're ready, schedule a consultation at Rose Medical Pavilion in Phoenix.
+Our team supports your family with compassionate, evidence-based pediatric neurology care.

 Schedule an Appointment